Japan Executes Cult Leader Responsible For 1995 Sarin Gas Attack On Tokyo Subway

 Asahara, born as Chizuo Matsumoto, founded the group that became Aum Shinrikyo, or Supreme Truth, in 1984.

-According to The Associated Press, the cult leader "used a mixture of Hinduism, Buddhism, Christianity and yoga to draw followers.
+According to the Associated Press, the cult leader "used a mixture of Hinduism, Buddhism, Christianity and yoga to draw followers.
 They took part in bizarre rituals, such as drinking his bathwater and wearing electrical caps they believed synchronized their brain waves with Asahara's."

-Aum Shinrikyo attracted young, well-educated adherents, including scientists, some of whom then helped produce the poisons used in the cult's attacks.
+Aum Shinrikyo attracted young, well-educated adherents, including scientists who then helped produce the poisons used in the cult's attacks.
 The group has since splintered and went on under the name Aleph.

 Friday's executions provided closure for family members of those killed, such as Kiyoe Iwata, whose daughter died in the subway attack.

-Note: A previous version of this story incorrectly said 13 commuters died in the 1995 sarin gas attack.
-Not all of the victims were commuters.